-The example concludes with the specification of an adjustment that yields cluster-robust standard errors \citep{tipton2015smallsample}.
-Cluster-robust standard errors are obtained by assigning the study indicator to the `Clustering' variable input in the data input section (i.e., the first, pre-opened section).
-This input is distinct from the `Cluster' variable in the `Effect Size Variance-Covariance Matrix' section, which is confined to constructing the variance–covariance matrix.
-After setting the `Clustering' variable, the output shown in the right output panel of Figure~\ref{fig:multivariate} incorporates the cluster-robust standard errors adjustment.
-With comprehensive multilevel, multivariate, and cluster-robust adjustment in place, there remains a statistically significant difference in recidivism between juveniles with and without mental health disorders.
-Specifically, we find a pooled effect size estimate of $d$ = 0.36, 95\% CI [0.16, 0.56], $t$(3.9) = 3.86, $p$ = 0.002.
+The example concludes with an adjustment that yields cluster-robust standard errors \citep{tipton2015smallsample}.
+Cluster-robust standard errors are obtained by assigning the study indicator to the `Clustering' input in the data input section (the first, pre-opened section), a separate input from the `Cluster' variable used to build the variance--covariance matrix.
+After the `Clustering' variable is set, the output in the right panel of Figure~\ref{fig:multivariate} incorporates the adjustment.
+With the multilevel, multivariate, and cluster-robust adjustments all in place, a statistically significant difference in recidivism between juveniles with and without mental health disorders remains: the pooled effect size estimate is $d$ = 0.36, 95\% CI [0.16, 0.56], $t$(3.9) = 3.86, $p$ = 0.002.

-By default, cluster-robust standard errors use the small-sample adjustment from the \texttt{clubSandwich} \texttt{R} package \citep{clubSandwich}.
+By default, cluster-robust standard errors use the small-sample adjustment from the \texttt{clubSandwich} \citep{clubSandwich} \texttt{R} package.
 The cluster-robust standard errors settings can be further modified in the `Advanced' section.